 How Do I Make a Non-Cash Gift?

-- First contact the WSU library that best meets you need or that is located closet to you.
+- First contact the WSU library that best meets your needs or that is located closet to you.
 The telephone numbers are listed at the bottom of this document.

 - After you call the WSU library complete the Non-Cash Gift Presentation Form, which is also available at all of the WSU Libraries.